Glasgow: Tenement House, St. Mungo Museum, Cathedral, Necropolis, Tennent’s Brewery

 And another thing

 Wow!
-You read all the way to the end of this post.
+You read to the end of this post.
 Thanks.
 (I wonder if anyone will, in fact, read this far.)

 According to Rick Steves’ Great Britain tour book, that’s a modern-day representation of St. Mungo painted by the artist Smug.
 I don’t know what he has to be smug about, but there you go.